Engaging with Customers

 12. Help those whose first language may not be English

 Rather than speaking louder, listen really carefully, slow down slightly to absorb every piece of information.
 Use phonetics to capture information correctly and visuals to explain something to the customer.
 Call upon a colleague to takeover if there is someone who speaks the customer language (or similar).

-It’s important to respond quickly from their initial enquiry through to after sales service.
-This demonstrates their importance and value to you.
+Try to respond quickly from their initial enquiry through to after sales service, to demonstrate their importance and value to you.

 It is important to think of ‘difficult’ customer interactions as opportunities.
-They present you with the chance to transform both the situation and the customer’s views of the service or product being offered.
-This could potentially win you a customer for life.
+They present you with the chance to transform both the situation and the customer’s views of the service or product being offered, potentially winning you a customer for life.

-- Let your customers know how you will address concerns or complaints upfront
+15. Let your customers know how you will address concerns or complaints

 Train and empower your front line service teams to rectify issues as they arise.

-Thank them for connecting with you, using your service or buying your product.
-Again recognise their value – they are the reason that you have a job or a business!
+for connecting with you, using your service or buying your product, again recognise their value – they are the reason that you have a job or a business!